 - Advancing knowledge of marine systems through world-class, multi-disciplinary research – especially where long-term vision and commitment at global or regional-scale is needed

 - Innovation, development and timely uptake of ocean measurement technologies

-- Expertise for assimilation and translation of new and existing knowledge and technologies into beneficial impact for the United Kingdom economy and society, by creating new business opportunities and providing the best available evidence for decisions – marine industries are worth £50 billion gross added value to the UK economy and even more economic activity depends indirectly on the sea
+- Expertise for assimilation and translation of new and existing knowledge and technologies into beneficial impact for the UK economy and society, by creating new business opportunities and providing the best available evidence for decisions – marine industries are worth £50 billion gross added value to the UK economy and even more economic activity depends indirectly on the sea

 - Stewardship of, and accessibility to, irreplaceable marine data and information assets – planning, operation and access to large research infrastructure: research ships and major oceanographic equipment; for use by the UK science community